JS Dates and Callable Functions

 When interacting with Callable Functions, it's best to represent dates as ISO strings.
 It is simple to reason about: the value and the type stay consistent on the client and on the server.

-If we were to work with Date fields or even Firestore Timestamps fields, the value and the type are not consistent when both sending to the server and when receiving from the server.
-As such, it is a discouraged pattern.
+If we were to work with Date fields or Firestore Timestamps fields, the values are not consistent when sending to the server and when receiving from the server.

-In this article, we explain what happens if we send Date and Timestamp objects to Callable Functions or if we send them to the client from Callable functions.
+In this article, we explain what happens when we send Date and Timestamp objects to Callable Functions or when we receive them from Callable Functions.
 Before being sent, both are serialized to JSON.

 sending to Callable Functions